AntonsProk/JIRA-assignment-/README.md

 ```

 # Future Improvements
-Additional recommendation to improve the accuracy of the predicion model

-## Points of Improvement

-1. Clean data from outliers
+1. Clean data from more outliers
 2. Build separate models based on classes (requires more data)
 3. Use different approach of predicting resoluiton time (Use classification models)
 4. Check the amount of open task at the (More open, more time takes to resolve)